chadsansing/adversary-space/gm-resources/planning/session-4.md

 Escape will scramble 8 fighters after the PCs' ship, which may or may not be the *Void Treader*.
 They may chose another ship if theirs is under too much guard.

+Hijacking a shuttle or prison firgate to escape Novarum might take Combat + Crew.
+Sneaking back to the *Void Treader* to leave Novarum might take Evasion + Crew.
+Stowing away aboard an All vessel to capture it later might taker Evasion or Intrigue + Combat.

 ### What happens next?

+The PCs haver to escape Novarum to bring the rebel leaders back to Ifsen.

 ### Reward

+- +1 to any Op used this session.